-The main repeater for Hospital Disaster Support Communications System (HDSCS) was K6QEH/R, 146.970(-) MHz, PL 136.5 Hz.
-It was the first repeater for HDSCS members to check/monitor when a widespread communications emergency occurs.
-It remains available for Amateur Radio support to medical facilities in Orange County.
-This page gives some background and useful operating tips regarding this repeater.
+The main repeaters for Hospital Disaster Support Communications System (HDSCS) were K6QEH/R on 146.970(-) MHz, PL 136.5 Hz and 446.44 MHz(-) PL 114.8 Hz.
+They were the first repeaters for HDSCS members to check/monitor when a widespread communications emergency occured.
+This page gives some background and useful operating tips regarding these repeaters.

-The radio room is powered from the building's automatic emergency generator.
-Also, both the main repeater and auxiliary receiver equipment have battery backup power supplies.
+The penthouse radio room is powered from the building's automatic emergency generator.
+There is also a battery backup system.
 If both commercial and generator AC power fail at the radio room, transmitter power will be automatically reduced by approximately 6 dB.
 As an indication, the CW ID tone (not the courtesy beep) will change from high pitch to low pitch.

 The repeater timeout period is 90 seconds.
 If you time out, the repeater will transmit a long "BZZZZZZ" (the razz-berries!) when you unkey and the timer resets.